OlivierBlanvillain/two-phase-derivation/README.md

 }
 ```

 There is some complicated machinery involved in the derivation (see the `Append` type class) to keep `Repr` and `LiftedRepr` in sync.
-The gain is that `get` can be defined very elegantly, which a type level guaranty that the requested `F[A]` is indeed present:
+The gain is that `get` can be defined very elegantly, with a type level guaranty that the requested `F[A]` is the only element present:

 ```scala
 implicit class LiftGet[F[_], A](self: LiftS[F, A :: HNil, F[A] :: HNil]) {